vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/argocd-gs.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

 This command will complete quickly, but pods will still be spinning up on the back end.
-These need to be in a running state before we can move forward.
+These need to be in a running state before you can move forward.
 Use the watch command to ensure the pods are running and ready.

 ```
 watch kubectl get pods -n argocd